 In 1985 Surrey Satellite Technology Ltd was formed as a spin-out company to transfer the results of research into a commercial enterprise.
 The Company grew steadily and has worked with a wide range of international customers and partners, building and launching ~70 sateliltes for 22 countries over the following three decades.

 In 2009 Airbus bought the majority shareholding from the University of Surrey, allowing SSTL to fulfil its growth potential.
-SSTL is an independent company within Airbus.
+SSTL is a wholly owned subsidiary of Airbus.